thegetty/inventories-and-surveys/README.md

 Add subtitles, and Foreword contributors with affiliations to sidebar menu

 **_includes/components/table-of-contents/item/list.js**
-Added affiliations for Foreword authors
+Added affiliations for Foreword authors, and added listing of any sidebars in the chapter

 **_layouts/cover.liquid**
 Remove unused reading_line element, and hard-coded <em> tags on contributors